-Public Education offers an opportunity for the grantee to provide instruction for or assistance with the development and promotion of an understanding of Minnesota history that will be of benefit to the public.
+Public Education offers an opportunity for the grantee to provide instruction or assistance with developing and promoting an understanding of Minnesota history that will be of benefit to the public.
 The grants program will support these kinds of projects if project materials (papers, recordings, and other documents) will be preserved in a repository accessible to the public.
 Public Education projects must demonstrate: